paragkatkar/katacoda-scenarios-1/using-k8s-horizontal-pod-autoscaler/step3.md

 `kubectl get pods | grep nginx`{{execute}}

-If all is well you will see that pod is `running`, as shown in the following output:
+If all is well you will see that pod is `Running`, as shown in the following output:

 ```
 nginx-59b864868f-6sqv2                    1/1       Running   0          5m